staticafi/symbiotic/docs/getting_started.md

-If you need to specify paths to header files or libraries, you can do it by passing CFLAGS, CPPFLAGS, LDFLAGS environment variables either by exporting them beforehand, or by passing them as make options (e.g. CFLAGS='-g')
+If you need to specify paths to header files or libraries, you can do it by passing CFLAGS, CPPFLAGS, LDFLAGS environment variables either by exporting them beforehand, or by passing them as make options (e.g. CFLAGS='-g').
+More detailed information on how to build Symbiotic is in the main [README](../README.md).

 ### Running Symbiotic